Protesters force stoppage at World Snooker Championship in Sheffield

 The protesters were held backstage by tournament security officials until the police arrived.

+“Two people were detained after protestors gained entry to The Crucible earlier this evening (Monday 17 April),” the force said in a statement.

+“A 30-year-old man and a 52-year-old woman were arrested on suspicion of criminal damage.
+Both are in police custody.”

 The opening session between Milkins and Perry will now be played on Tuesday evening, when their second session had been scheduled.
-Their concluding session will be re-arranged at a later date.
+Their concluding session will be played on Thursday morning.

 Just Stop Oil issued a statement which read: “At around 7:20pm, two Just Stop Oil supporters have disrupted the World Snooker Championship at the Crucible Theatre in Sheffield, interrupting play.